material-foundation/material-remixer-android/README.md

 Remixer helps teams use and refine design specs by providing an abstraction for these values that is accessible and configurable from both inside and outside the app itself.

-This SDK for Android is currently in development.

 **New to Remixer?** Visit our [main repo](https://github.com/material-foundation/material-remixer) to get a full description of what it is and how it works.
+You can also build the Demo App and play with it.
+FABs are used to trigger remixer.

 - - -